 Reimbursing Workers’ Compensation

-Third-party lawsuits can take months or years before they settle or go to trial.
-In the meantime, workers’ compensation benefits may pay for medical bills and expenses.
-By law, when an injured employee receives an award from a lawsuit for those same injuries, he must reimburse the workers’ comp insurance company for its payments.
+Lawsuits can take months or years before they settle or go to trial.
+In the meantime, workers’ comp will pay for medical bills and some lost wages.
+By law, when an injured employee receives an award from a lawsuit for those same injuries, workers’ comp is entitled to reimbursement of those payments.

-You probably don’t need an attorney for your worker’s comp claim if you only sustained soft tissue injuries as a result of employee negligence.
-If your injuries are more serious and you believe they are disabling, you should seek the counsel of an experienced attorney as soon as possible.
+You probably don’t need an attorney for your worker’s comp claim if you only sustained soft tissue injuries from a coworker’s negligence.
+If your injuries are serious or potentially disabling, you should seek the counsel of an experienced attorney as soon as possible.